Year in Review 2025 Review 18 Min Read

 5. Design System Maturity

-Companies will increasingly invest in mature design systems in 2026 that offer accessibility, performance, and consistency out-of-the-box.
-Open-source solutions like Radix, Ariakit, and shadcn/ui set the standard.
+More companies will invest in proper design systems in 2026 — ones that handle accessibility, performance, and visual consistency without custom work on every component.
+Radix, Ariakit, and shadcn/ui are setting the bar for what this looks like.

 Ready for 2026?